IBIS: A Hybrid Inception-BiLSTM and SVM Ensemble for Robust Doppler-based Human Activity Recognition: Comparison Between Softmax and SVM Clustering Representations

 The standalone Inception network had the lowest computational cost and the shortest training time per epoch due to its shallow architecture.
 However, it failed to accurately classify movements, producing false positives and showing temporal instability.
+It should be noted that the SVM classifier is not displayed in this figure because it is not involved in the epoch-level training process.
+The SVM is fitted only once after the neural network has converged, using the extracted feature probabilities.
+Consequently, its computational overhead is negligible, and its inclusion in the graphical representation is unnecessary.